-- Raising the level of your competence through training and reading books.
+- Raise the level of your competence through the trainings and reading books.

 - Run the mock PMP exam at different simulators.